 - 1. Program Mandates: A mandate by an outside entity (e.g., an accreditation agency or state regulations) dictates the need for a full-time faculty position.
 Language from the specific outside entity as well as an explanation of how it is currently not being met must be included with the application. - 2.
 Program Review: The most recent program review corroborates the need for a faculty position. - 3.
 Program Viability: A full-time position is necessary for the viability of an existing program; the faculty request process is not used to create or discontinue a program at Foothill. - 4.
 Enrollment Demand: There is demonstrated enrollment demand that results in at least 2 FTEF part-time instructors. - 5.
+Faculty Workload: Current faculty non-instructional workload (e.g., responses to state mandates, partnerships with outside entities, engagement with grant-funded projects, etc.) necessitates an additional hire. - 6.5.
 Content Expertise Gap: A new hire would fill a gap in content expertise, increasing student retention, enrollment growth, and overall quality of a program.
-Explanation of the need for the expanded content should be explicitly explained in the application including connections to changes in the field and workforce demands. - 6.
+Explanation of the need for the expanded content should be explicitly explained in the application including connections to changes in the field and workforce demands. - 7-6.
 Program Expansion: There are opportunities for program expansion (e.g., new courses, certificates, degrees, etc.) that can only be achieved with a new full-time position.
 If this factor is being used as the primary source of justification for the new faculty position, quantitative data must be included about workforce demand or student interest in the proposed expansion.